MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 ---
-title: "What happens to my data and access when my Office 365 for business subscription ends?" ms.author: cmcatee
+title: "What happens to my data and access when my subscription ends?" ms.author: cmcatee
 author: cmcatee-MSFT
 manager: mnirkhe